phatnguyenuit/my-ubuntu-1804/README.md

-# my-ubuntu-1804
+# my-ubuntu
-Customized Ubuntu 1804 for NodeJS development
+Customized Ubuntu 1804 for development